 How to Land Your First Fashion Internship?

-An internship in fashion designing is your first step towards a successful career.
+So yes, an internship in fashion designing is your first step towards a successful career.
 A small step but a very important one.
 You cannot look at missing this step and reaching higher.
 That just results in a great fall, doesn’t it?
-So, yes, an internship is your first step after learning what it takes to enter its professional world.

 What Do You Need to be Armed with to Qualify for an Internship?

 - Intention to strive

 Intention is everything.
 You may have been educated in fashion with the right passion, interest, and skills, but your career only starts there.
-And, you need to be equipped with the willingness and intention to strive, work hard, and dedicate yourself completely in order to qualify for an internship.
-Without this, you may fail to complete the tenure of the internship, hampering the start of your career before it even kicking off.
+You need to be equipped with the willingness and intention to strive, work hard, and dedicate yourself completely in order to qualify for an internship.
+Without this, you may fail to complete the tenure of the internship, hampering the start of your career before it even kicks off.

 - Intention to kickstart your career with a vision